EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-section.md

 In the above example only the `.my-cart__wrapper` container will be replaced with the new one after the Shopify cart is changed.

-It is useful when you have an attached animation or Javascript event listeners to the section root containers thus you don't want the root container nodes to be replaced with the new ones.
+It is useful when you have an animation or Javascript event listeners that are attached to the section root containers, thus you don't want the root container nodes to be replaced with the new ones.

 ### Make multiple parts of a section updatable